Adventure Soft: Adventure Soft Publishing

 and the company continued to be referred to as Adventuresoft in the gaming press.
 The company continuing the trend towards more graphical gaming with the release of Simon the Sorcerer, their most successful game.
 The game uses a new engine, the "Adventure Graphic Operating System", written by Alan Cox and based on AberMUD.
 It also includes voice acting from Roger Blake and Chris Barrie as Simon who played Arnold Rimmer in Red Dwarf.
-Barrie was replaced by Brian Bowles for the sequel when his fees became unaffordable.
+Barrie was replaced by Brian Bowles for the sequel when Barrie’s fees became unaffordable.
 In 1997 Adventure Soft released The Feeble Files, with the lead character being voiced by Robert Llewellyn who played Kryten also in Red Dwarf.

 Headfirst Productions

 In 1998 Mike and Simon Woodroffe set up Headfirst Productions to allow them to develop non-adventure style games.
 The company released Simon the Sorcerer 3D in 2002 and Call of Cthulhu: Dark Corners of the Earth in 2005.
 The intellectual property rights to Simon the Sorcerer remained with Adventure Soft, so were unaffected when Headfirst first went into administration the following year.